persalys/persalys/python/doc/user_manual/graphical_interface/probabilistic_analysis/user_manual_probabilistic_analysis.rst

 In the advanced parameters (default: hidden), the user can set:

 - The seed of the random generator (default: 0, positive integer expected).

+The label number of calls by iteration is updated according to the given value of the block size.
+The algorithm build two input samples with a size equal to the block size value and combined these samples to build nbInputs other samples (nbInputs is the number of input variables).

+Number of calls by iteration = (nbInputs + 2) * blockSize

+If the maximum calls is a stop criteria, at the last iteration we compute a value of the block size according to not exceed the maximum calls.
+See the :ref:`Sensitivity <SobolExample>` section in the example guide.

 SRC indices
 ~~~~~~~~~~~